BostjanBozic/exoscale-cookbooks/elasticsearch/README.md

 If all goes well, Terraform should report success message and your VMs are ready to set up Elasticsearch cluster.

 ## Bootstrap Elasticsearch Cluster
-Script uses [elastic.elasticsearch Ansible role](https://galaxy.ansible.com/elastic/elasticsearch) for setting up Elasticsearch cluster.
+Script uses [elastic.elasticsearch Ansible role](https://galaxy.ansible.com/elastic/elasticsearch) for setting up Elasticsearch cluster and [jtyr.kibana Ansible role](https://github.com/jtyr/ansible-kibana) for setting up Kibana.

 Move to `elasticsearch` directory and update `inventory` file.
 * Update `inventory` file based on instructions within file.
 As a sample configuration, `inventory.sample` is provided

 Elasticsearch settings are passed to Ansible playbooks via `group_vars/all.yml` file.
 In case of any parameter modifications, just adjust it.
-For more details and additional parameters, check [documentation](https://galaxy.ansible.com/elastic/elasticsearch).
+For more details and additional parameters, check [Elasticsearch role](https://galaxy.ansible.com/elastic/elasticsearch) and [Kibana role](https://github.com/jtyr/ansible-kibana).

 Elasticsearch cluster can be deployed using `playbooks/deploy.yml` playbook.
 This can be invoked using `Make`:
-* `make deploy-all` to configure Elasticsearch cluster
+* `make deploy-es` to deploy Elasticsearch cluster
-* `make deploy-master` to configure only Elasticsearch master nodes
+* `make deploy-master` to deploy only Elasticsearch master nodes
-* `make deploy-data` to configure only Elasticsearch data nodes
+* `make deploy-data` to deploy only Elasticsearch data nodes
-* `make deploy-ingest` to configure only Elasticsearch ingest nodes
+* `make deploy-ingest` to deploy only Elasticsearch ingest nodes

 Now your cluster is ready to use.

-For handling Elasticsearch service, `playbooks/service.yml` playbook is used.
+For handling Kibana configuration, `playbooks/kibana.yml` playbook is used.
 Following `Make` targets exist:
+* `make deploy-kibana` to deploy Kibana

+For handling services, `playbooks/service.yml` playbook is used.
+Following `Make` targets exist:
-* `make restart-service` to restart Elasticsearch service on all nodes
+* `make restart-es-service` to restart Elasticsearch service on all nodes
+* `make start-es-service` to start Elasticsearch service on all nodes
-* `make stop-service` to stop Elasticsearch service on all nodes
+* `make stop-es-service` to stop Elasticsearch service on all nodes
+* `make restart-kibana-service` to restart Kibana service on Kibana nodes
+* `make start-kibana-service` to start Kibana service on Kibana nodes
+* `make stop-kibana-service` to stop Kibana service on Kibana nodes

 ## To Do List
 * automation of Ansible inventory file generation